programme-lv/uploader/README.md

 The `requirements.txt` isn't maintained thoroughly.
 If you encounter any missing packages, please add them to the file.

+If required, pg_config executable is in postgresql-devel (libpq-dev in Debian/Ubuntu, libpq-devel on Centos/Fedora/Cygwin/Babun.)

 ## Workflow

 The script will do the following: